 Security is at the forefront of the technology discussion.
 As the industry innovates and builds websites, applications, and platforms, securing the environments where these things live is increasingly essential.

 In the web hosting space, there are many options for securing your infrastructure.
-But how do you know which ones to choose?
+But how do you know which security options to choose?

 A firewall can prove to be a simple, effective, and modest solution for data security.

 What is a Firewall?

 A firewall is a device used in network security to monitor incoming and outgoing network traffic and determine whether to allow or block it based on a predetermined set of security rules.
-You can refuse access to unauthorized traffic, while legitimate traffic can be allowed to reach its destination.
+You can refuse access to unauthorized traffic while legitimate traffic can be allowed to reach its destination.
 Firewalls also block malicious software from infecting your computer.

 What is the Purpose of a Firewall?

-How Firewalls Work
+How Do Firewalls Work?

 What is the Difference Between a Hardware vs Software Firewall?

 The key difference between a hardware firewall and a software firewall is that a hardware firewall runs on its physical device, while a software firewall is installed on one or more machines.